SEND Information Report for 2023/2024

 School can make referrals to CAMHS.

 The SENDCO has completed emergency mental health first- aid training and has this year led both assemblies for pupils as well as INSET for staff members about mental health and mental well-being.
-SENDCO is also the Emotional and Mental Health Coordinator and has this year attended regular workshops with an Educational Psychologist during academic year 20-21 to support this role.
+SENDCO and Head Teacher are the Emotional and Mental Health Coordinators and attended workshops with an Educational Psychologist during the previous academic year to support this role.

 - What specialist services and expertise are available at or accessed by the school?